r4ds/bookclub-py4da/README.md

 Once you are ready to finalize your changes:

 * Commit your changes.
-* Push your changes to your forked repo and then create a pull request for the R4DS admins to merge your changes.
+* Push your changes to your forked repo and then create a pull request for the DSLC admins to merge your changes.
 * (If they request changes, make them)
 * When your PR has been accepted ("merged"), close out your branch and prepare your local repository for future work.